ros-navigation/docs.nav2.org/docs/tutorials/docs/integrating_vio.md

 remappings=[('odom', 'camera_odom')]
 ```

-#### NOTE
+!!! note

     The ZED driver will publish two pose tracking topics, `pose` and `odom`.
 Pose is the full V-SLAM pose with loop closures (or not, if `area_memory: false`).
 The odom topic contains the actual VIO that we’d like to use, which publishes at frame capture rate.
 The Pose topic may publish at irregular frequencies depending on loop-closures.
 Thus, we’d like to use `odom` for this local fusion.

 ## Fusing VIO Into Local State Estimate